3 Squadron RESEARCH

 Well, we'll come on to talk in more detail later about actually working on the engine, Reg.
 Another aspect that must have been a change, I would imagine, was living in tents, or, not so much tents - I'm sure you've done that before - but in a kind of desert environment, what was that like?

 Well, it was a bit like camping out when you went fishing pre-war.
-You know, you just took the bare essentials and actually we went there with, all we had in the way of sleeping equipment was a groundsheet thing that doubled as a cape - I don't know if you've ever seen those things that the army had - and two blankets.
-That was our - two of those Australian wool blankets - that was the equipment they gave you to sleep on.
+You know, you just took the bare essentials and actually all we had in the way of sleeping equipment was a groundsheet thing that doubled as a cape - I don't know if you've ever seen those things that the army had - and two blankets.
+Two of those Australian wool blankets - that was the equipment they gave you to sleep on.
 No beds ...

 So you just dossed on the ground.